-The Solar Strategy section is all about the various financial options you have in Arkansas.
-We've created a tool that asks you a few questions about what you hope to get out of a solar purchase and recommends whether you should pursue a solar lease, loan, or outright purchase.
-Then, we give you a detailed picture of how each could work for you.
+The Solar Strategy section is focused on the 3 ways of paying for solar in Arkansas, so you can decide which is best for you.
+We've created a tool that asks you a few questions and recommends whether you should pursue a solar lease, loan, or outright purchase.
+Then, we provide detailed analysis of how each works.

-The Policy Information section contains all of our latest research on the rules set by the state legislature and public utilities commission that determines how easy it is to go solar in Arkansas.
-These policies and rules govern everything from renewable energy mandates to whether you get paid retail or wholesale rates for the extra energy your system produces, and can have a huge effect on the viability of solar.
+The Policy Information section contains all our latest research on the rules set by lawmakers and the Public Utilities Commission, which determine how easy it is to go solar in Arkansas.
+These policies and rules govern everything from renewable energy mandates to interconnection, and have a huge effect on the viability of solar.

 Click any of the boxes below to go to that section of the page, or scroll down to read the page in order.

 Generate an accurate online solar estimate for your home

 |Your Arkansas Solar Strategy|

 |Paying Cash for Solar in Arkansas|